 What to expect

 V&A Dundee will feature permanent galleries of Scottish designs, as well as international programme of changing exhibitions.

 Scottish Design Galleries

 In the Scottish Design Galleries expect to see everything from iconic objects to works that have never been seen before.

 Whether you are into design or just looking for a family adventure, you can explore around 300 exhibits drawn from the remarkable collections of the V&A, as well as from museums and private collections across Scotland and the world.

 Not only do the galleries have displays covering architecture, engineering, fashion and furniture, but also ceramics, healthcare, jewellery, textiles, video game design and more.

 We might not have the monopoly on design, but some of Scotland’s creations are amongst the most unique in the world!

 - Get ready to be inspired by Charles Rennie Mackintosh’s magnificent Oak Room, a 13.5 m long panelled room which is being fully restored and preserved for future generations.
 It was originally designed for Miss Cranston’s Ingram Street tearooms in Glasgow in 1907 – and placed in storage in hundreds of pieces almost 50 years ago.

 - See one of the first Speedo swimsuits ever made.
-The pioneering costume – revealing and controversial by the standards of that time – was founded by a Scotsman, Alexander MacRae, who emigrated to Australia.
+The pioneering costume – revealing and controversial by the standards of that time – was designed by a Scotsman, Alexander MacRae, who emigrated to Australia.

 - Marvel at a giant pop-up book that measures more than 3 x 4 m when open.
-Designed and pained by Scottish artist John Byrne in 1973, the book is made up of five- pop-up scenes, including a Highland landscape and a croft house.
+Designed and painted by Scottish artist John Byrne in 1973, the book is made up of five- pop-up scenes, including a Highland landscape and a croft house.
 It was the original stage set for The Cheviot, the Stag and the Black, Black Oil play about the history of the Highlands.

 Other key objects in the Scottish Design Galleries include a beautifully decorated 15th century Book of Hours, a spectacular Cartier ‘Valkyrie’ diamond tiara, original Beano artwork from Dundee publishers DC Thomson, and the snap40 digital device which is designed to improve healthcare.

 Michelin Design Gallery